0xYoki/Everest-in-News/README.md

 # Everest-in-News
-Collection of relevant articles featuring Everest.
+Collection of relevant news articles featuring Everest.
 Quality information and interesting thoughts/perspectives is to be found in them.
 Not ordered chronologically.

 This is a living document.
 New articles that are worth mentioning will be added as they get published.